BC-Softworks/Family-Forth/README.md

 # FamiForth

 FamiForth STC Forth Compiler targeting the NES, based on MVPForth for the Apple II.
-The compiler is built on top of cc65 and is build using make. cc65 and make are the only dependencies.
+The compiler was created using bnfc.
+Requires Ant and Java to build the compiler. cc65 is required to assembled the compiler's output.

 ## Clone the FamiForth repository